tnr1337/tnr1337/README.md

 ## I am a machine learning practitioner with a focus on fintech applications.
 I am passionate about the potential of machine learning to improve financial services and am eager to contribute to this growing field.
-Don't forget to follow us on our social media accounts below 👇
+Don't forget to follow me on mine social media accounts below 👇

 ## Let's Connect!
 [![Medium](https://img.shields.io/badge/Medium-black?style=for-the-badge&logo=medium)](https://medium.com/@tnr1337/)